-Out of the Essential 8, Regular Backups is the easiest to achieve as the technologies, tools and strategies for backup is well documented.
+Out of the Essential 8, Regular backups is the easiest to achieve as the technologies, tools and strategies for backup are well documented.
 If you are looking to tick off a box quickly and easily to show progression on your Essential 8 journey, this is definitely the one to look at first.
 There are some prefaces in place, although these are not insurmountable and can be achieved relatively quickly.

 So what do we need to do?
 Here are the key steps needed: